GaijinEntertainment/DagorEngine/_docs/source/dagor-tools/addons/3ds-max/dagor-maxscript-toolbox/transfer_vertex_position_to_vertex_color_tool.md

 Make sure that the plugin version is at least `1.6`.
 ```

-## Using Transfer Vertex Position to Vertex Color Tool
+## Using the Transfer Vertex Position to Vertex Color Tool

 To begin, open the tool panel by navigating to **Gaijin Tools > Dagor Vertex Pos
 to VColor**.